Website

 Analysts' Notes

-CharityWatch's rating of FINCA International also includes the financial activities of the entities controlled by FINCA and its subsidiaries, which are consolidated in the FINCA International audited financial statements for the fiscal year ended December 31, 2018.
-All intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, have been eliminated in the consolidated audit, according to audit Note 2.
+CharityWatch's rating of FINCA International also includes the financial activities of the entities controlled by FINCA and its subsidiaries, which are consolidated in the FINCA International audited financial statements for the year ended December 31, 2021.
+All intra-group balances and transactions, and any unrealized income and expenses arising from intra-group transactions, have been eliminated in the consolidated audit, according to Note 2 to the audited consolidated financial statements.

-"As of December 31, 2018, FINCA, through FMH [FINCA Microfinance Holdings Company, LLC], has microfinance operations in 20 developing countries in Latin America (Ecuador, Guatemala, Haiti, Honduras, and Nicaragua), Africa (Democratic Republic of the Congo, Malawi, Nigeria, Tanzania, Uganda, and Zambia), Eurasia (Armenia, Azerbaijan, Georgia, Kosovo, Kyrgyzstan, and Tajikistan), and the Middle East and South Asia (MESA) (Afghanistan, Jordan, and Pakistan) (collectively, referred to as 'Subsidiaries').
+"As of December 31, 2021, FINCA Microfinance Holding Company LLC, ('FMH'), as the intermediate parent company, has microfinance operations in 18 developing countries in Latin America (Ecuador, Guatemala, Haiti, Honduras, and Nicaragua), Africa (Democratic Republic of the Congo, Malawi, Nigeria, Tanzania, Uganda, and Zambia), Eurasia (Armenia, Azerbaijan, Kosovo, Kyrgyzstan, and Tajikistan), and the Middle East and South Asia (Jordan, and Pakistan).
+During 2021, FMH also had microfinance operations in Afghanistan and Georgia, which were discontinued.
+FINCA [International, Inc.], through FMH, operates through local entities ('Subsidiaries') that are owned and/or controlled by the 'Company,' including predominantly corporations and, in some cases, non-governmental organizations.
 The Subsidiaries principally provide loans to individuals and to groups of individuals that lack access to traditional financial institutions.
-In most cases, FINCA loans are made to either groups, individuals, or small and medium-sized enterprises..."
+In most cases, these loans are made to either groups, individuals, or small- and medium-sized enterprises.
+Loans consist of agricultural loans, education loans, and other microfinance loans. ...
+In addition to loans, FMH, through its Subsidiaries, provides other financial services needed by the working poor, including savings deposits, remittances, and micro insurance."

 |